This Is the County In the Sacramento-Roseville-Folsom, CA Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Sacramento-Roseville-Folsom, CA, metro area consists of Sacramento County, Placer County, Yolo County, and one other county.
-In the past week, there were an average of 20.0 new coronavirus cases every day per 100,000 Sacramento residents, less than the national figure.
-The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there was an average of 18.9 daily new cases per 100,000 Sacramento residents.
+In the past week, there were an average of 2.4 new coronavirus cases every day per 100,000 Sacramento residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 19.7 daily new cases per 100,000 Sacramento residents.

 Case growth in the Sacramento metro area is relatively uniform at the county level.
-In Sacramento County, for example, there were an average of 18.6 new cases per day per 100,000 residents in the past week -- the least of any county in Sacramento yet relatively in line with the case growth rate in Placer County.
+In Yolo County, for example, there were an average of 1.9 new cases per day per 100,000 residents in the past week -- the least of any county in Sacramento yet relatively in line with the case growth rate in Placer County.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In Placer County, unemployment peaked at 13.0% in April 2020.
 As of June 2021, the county's unemployment rate was 5.4%.